Drug distributor employees emailed a parody song about ‘pillbillies,’ documents show

 Since 1999, more than 400,000 people in the United States have died of opioid overdoses.
 Nearly 16,000 people died of prescription opioid overdoses in 2011.

 Appalachia, including West Virginia, southwestern Virginia and Kentucky, has had some of the nation’s highest rates of opioid overdoses.
-Florida became ground zero for pill mills in the early 2000s, and the route from Appalachia to the state became known as the “Blue Highway,” after the color of 30 mg oxycodone tablets that were readily prescribed at pain management clinics.
+Florida became ground zero for pill mills in the early 2000s, and the route from Appalachia to the state became known as the “Blue Highway,” after the color of 30-milligram oxycodone tablets that were readily prescribed at pain management clinics.

-The parody lyrics makes light of the ease people had getting opioids from these clinics, due to loose enforcement at the time in Florida.
+The parody lyrics make light of the ease with which people got opioids from these clinics, because of loose enforcement at the time in Florida.

 “Well now its time to say Howdy to Jed and all his kin.
 And they would like to thank Rick Scott fer kindly inviting them,” the lyrics continue.
 “They’re all invited back again to this locality/ To have a heapin helpin of Florida hospitality/ Pill Mills that is.
 Buy some pills.
 Take a load home.
 Y’all come back now, y’hear?”

-Scott, a Republican who was Florida’s governor in 2011, is now a U.S. Senator.
+Scott, a Republican who was Florida’s governor in 2011, is now a senator.
 His office did not respond to a request for comment.

 Weissman said the lyrics were shared among employees who focused on diversion control.